srinivashappy/ncss/README.md

 <strong>Important:</strong>

-Functional classes should never have CSS declarations.
+Functional classes should never have declarations for styling.

 Example